‘Epidemic of violence’ against transgender community highlighted in new report

 People of color have made up the largest share of victims since 2013, when HRC began tracking such data and the FBI started reporting on hate crimes motivated by anti-transgender bias.

-In the year since last year’s Transgender Day of Remembrance, Hispanic victims accounted for 21 percent of all deaths, according to Monday’s report, and white victims accounted for just over 9 percent.
+In the year since last year’s Transgender Day of Remembrance, Hispanic victims accounted for 21 percent of all deaths, according to Monday’s report, and white victims accounted for just over nine percent.

 At least 335 transgender and gender-nonconforming people have been killed over the past decade, HRC said Monday.
 The actual tally, however, is likely much higher, the group said, because “data collection is often incomplete or unreliable when it comes to violent and fatal crimes against trans and gender-nonconforming people.”